Acanthodactylus blanfordii

 Acanthodactylus blanfordii, commonly called Blanford's fringe-fingered lizard, is a species of lizard in the family Lacertidae.
 The species is endemic to the Middle East and India.
+Recent genetic studies have reclassified Acanthodactylus blanfordii into a newly recognized blanfordii group within the Eastern clade of Acanthodactylus.
+This group is genetically distinct from the cantoris group, where A. blanfordii was previously placed based solely on morphological characteristics.

 Geographic range

 Acanthodactylus blanfordii is found in SE Iran, S Afghanistan, SW Pakistan, N Oman (Muscat region), and India.

 The type locality is "Perse et Béloutchistan ".

 Etymology

-Both the specific name, blanfordii, and the common name, Blanford's fringe-fingered lizard, are in honor of English naturalist William Thomas Blanford (1832 - 1905), member of the Geological Survey of India.
+Both the specific name, blanfordii, and the common name, Blanford's fringe-fingered lizard, are in honor of English naturalist William Thomas Blanford (1832–1905), member of the Geological Survey of India.